Start the year with the best detox for your long-term health. By Chantal di Donato

 Other hormonal issues: PMS, menopause for women, hair loss or man boobs or ‘moobs’ for men, are the most common hormonal imbalances linked to toxicity.
 Our endocrine system is heavily affected if our major organs are malfunctioning and unable to keep our body clean.

 The key organs needing a little help during a detox are the liver, kidneys, and colon.
 The lungs are not cleansed through diet per se, but paying attention to lifestyle and the products we use and inhale will help them.

 The key factor to understand is that, although there are some specific herbs and foods targeted to a certain organ, a detox diet will help all the organs to be clean.

 In my opinion, it is essential to cleanse the colon first, as that is the main way of passage for the toxins to leave the body.
 If we detox the liver first, for example, and we are unable to purge via our colon, toxins will remain inside our body.

-The colon is a pretty intelligent environment, with tens of trillions of microorganisms called gut microbiota living in it and providing a balanced digestion.
+The colon is a pretty intelligent environment, with tens of trillions of microorganisms called gut microbiota living in it and providing balanced digestion.
 It is in the colon that we absorb nutrients and let go of waste, which is why it is key to keep the system clear and free.
-There are some good natural tips to promote gut heath and therefore detoxification:
+There are some good natural tips to promote gut health and therefore detoxification:

 - Eliminate, or at least reduce, processed and fast foods.
 This is one of the long-term tips to follow.
 If your diet is rich in processed foods then this will always overload the body with toxins and a short detox once a year will not be very helpful.
-This is therefore a major lifestyle tip!
+This is, therefore, a major lifestyle tip!

-- Add fermented and probiotic rich foods to your diet.
+- Add fermented and probiotic-rich foods to your diet.
 Another awesome lifestyle tip is adding food like sauerkraut or kefir to your diet, which can help the colon restore its flora (microbiota) so that the good bacteria can do their job

 in retaining nutrients and letting go of